-All charts and data were available at state, district, or partner levels for even more granular monitoring.
+All charts and data are available at state, district, or partner levels for even more granular monitoring.

-Users could pick from preset time frames — last 30 days, this quarter, last year, etc. — or create a custom date range.
+Users can pick from preset time frames — last 30 days, this quarter, last year, etc. — or create a custom date range.

 All the data that decision-makers need about saathis on the ground is available through interactive charts.

 Decision-makers can explore details about saathis' work to better understand their economic impact.